-A global brand review for a professional Australian football club yielded valuable insights into how brand value in the sport business can be developed.
+A global brand review for a professional Australian football club yielded valuable insights into how to develop strong sports brands.

 In 2016, the Dallas Cowboys were rated by Forbes as the World’s Most Valuable Team at $4 billion despite the fact that they haven’t won a Super Bowl for over 20 years and only play a total of 16 games in a season.
 In 2015, St. Pauli, a football club that finished in 15th place in the second division of the German Bundesliga, was ranked just behind giants Bayern Munich and Borussia Dortmund at the top of the German Football brand index.
 Despite finishing 3rd in the German Bundesliga and regularly playing in the European competitions, Bayer Leverkusen’s 2015-16 attendance was only the 13th highest and it is not an anomaly.